Women's Research Network (WReN)

 Launched in 2012, the Women's Research Network helps boost female participation and recognition in tertiary research, by providing a supportive network within FedUni.
 The WReN hosts events and guest speakers throughout the year, and also shares information, articles and support via their group on Moodle and on this website.

-Second in the WReN Series for Research Success, we are lucky enough to have not one but two guest speakers!
+Second in the WReN Series for Research Success, we were lucky enough to have not one but two guest speakers!

 Dr Margaret Kertesz is a senior research fellow in the Department of Social Work, University of Melbourne.
 With a background in both historical research and social work, she has worked in out-of-home care services and also spent some years as a researcher in the Child and Family Welfare sector.
 Over the last 10 years, she has worked closely with government and community sectors on a range of applied research, with an emphasis on guiding and improving practice in the areas of Child Protection, out-of-home care, records creation and domestic and family violence.